farhan0581/django-admin-autocomplete-filter/README.md

 License:
 --------
-Django Inspectdb Refactor is an Open Source project licensed under the terms of the GNU GENERAL PUBLIC LICENSE.
+Django Admin Autocomplete Filter is an Open Source project licensed under the terms of the GNU GENERAL PUBLIC LICENSE.